Static ARP is not applied at boot time

 i tried the 5th august nanobsd and this doesnt work, as soon as i enable, every1 gets locked out but the lan clients get a dhcp lease and the lan client mac id and ip is listed in static arp entries but still they cant surf or even open the pfsense web gui, wireshark log attached.

-#24 Updated by Bipin Chandra almost 9 years ago
+#24 Updated by Bipin Chandra about 9 years ago

 - File config-firewall.pfsense-20100805161735.xml added